-The Port San Antonio Regional Center has been experiencing modest population growth of 1.1% annually since 2000; this similar to the rate of growth in San Antonio over that time period but lower than the MSA's 2.2% annual rate.
-In 2018, the population of the area was approximately 54,150, with 13,700 households.
+The Port San Antonio Area Regional Center has been experiencing modest population growth of 1.0% annually since 2010; this is similar to the rate of growth in San Antonio over that time period but lower than the Metropolitan Statistical Area's (MSA) 2.0% annual rate.
+In 2018, the population of the area was approximately 54,152, with 13,690 households.
 The Regional Center increased by over 1,900 new households since 2000, which equates to growth of approximately 100 units per year.
 The characteristics of households in this Center differ from the city overall, with 75% of all households defined as "family", while 65% of households in the City and 69% in the MSA are family households.
 The average household size in the Port San Antonio Center is 3.23.

-Age:
+Age

-Port San Antonio Regional Center population is substantially younger than the regional population overall; the median age in the area is 26.3 years, compared to 34 in the City and 35.4 in the MSA, and 47% of the population is under age 20, compared to 36% in the City and 35% in the MSA.
+Port San Antonio Area Regional Center population is substantially younger than the regional population overall; the median age in the area is 26.3 years, compared to 34 in the City and 35.4 in the MSA, and 47% of the population is under age 20, compared to 36% in the City and 35% in the MSA.
 The population of "Millennials" - those born between about 1980 and 1995 - in Center is similar to the City and the MSA, with 23% of the population aged 20 and 34.
 The senior population in the Center is lower than the region, with 9% of the population over age 65, compared to 13% in the City and 14% in the MSA.